Sickle Cell Disease

 Each person’s symptoms may vary.
 They may be mild or severe.
 Symptoms may include:

 Anemia.
 This symptom is the most common one.
 Having fewer red blood cells causes anemia.
 Severe anemia can make you feel dizzy, short of breath, and tired.

 Yellowing of the skin, eyes, and mouth (jaundice).
 This symptom is common.
 Sickle cells don’t live as long as normal red blood cells.
 They die faster than the liver can filter them out.
 The yellow color is caused by a substance (bilirubin) that is released when the red blood cells die.

 Pain crisis, or sickle crisis.
 When sickle cells move through small blood vessels, they can get stuck.
 They can block blood flow and cause pain.
 The sudden pain can occur anywhere.
 But it most often happens in the chest, arms, and legs.
 Blocked blood flow may also cause tissue death.

 Splenic sequestration (pooling).
 The spleen becomes enlarged and painful when sickle cells get stuck there.
 Fewer red blood cells are able to move, causing a sudden drop in hemoglobin.
 It can be deadly if not treated at once.

 Stroke.
 A stroke is another sudden and severe problem that occurs with this disease.
 The sickle cells can block the major blood vessels that bring oxygen to the brain.
 Any interruption in the flow of blood and oxygen to the brain can cause severe brain damage.
 If you have a stroke from SCD, you are more likely to have a second and third stroke.

 Priapism.
 The sickle cells block the blood vessels in the penis, causing great pain.
-If not treated right away, it can cause impotence.
+If not treated right away, it can cause erectile dysfunction.